Expert Tips For Cutting Fringe + Layers On Short Hair

 Do you ask if a client wears glasses during their shag consultation?
 If not, you most definitely should!
 Get answers to your biggest questions about cutting shaggy layers and fringe on short hair from cutting expert Carolynn Judd (@styled_by_carolynn).

-Keep scrolling for five pro tips, watch the full IGTV video below and sign up to take Carolynn’s shag-cutting class on BTC University on September 20!
+Keep scrolling for five pro tips, watch the full IGTV video below and sign up to take Carolynn’s shag-cutting class on BTC University!

 #1: How do you determine the starting length for cutting layers?

 Short answer: The fringe.
 “The fringe will guide you through everything,” says Carolynn.
 Before you even start the haircut, determine how short the fringe will be and use that as a guide for cutting the rest of the layers.
 This will give the short shag blended results with maximum volume.

 #2: Do you approach a shag differently on short hair?